Blue Mind (What is it?)

 Blue Mind “Collective / Tribe / Movement”

-The latest research we are now carry out relates to awe and gratitude within blue space environments and how these impact upon motivation inspired by the work of Paul Piff a fellow Blue Mind ambassador, so Blue Mind is very much here to stay.
+The latest research we are now carrying out relates to awe and gratitude within blue space environments and how these impact upon motivation inspired by the work of Paul Piff a fellow Blue Mind Summit Alumni and Ambassador, so Blue Mind is very much here to stay.

-Whilst perhaps for you and for this consultancy, the most relevant aspects of Blue Mind relate to how water influences our health, wellbeing and wisdom (and therefore the coaching and consultancy approaches we use), the over-arching social and environmental aims of the Blue Mind Collective are also close to our hearts.
+Whilst perhaps for you and for this consultancy, the most relevant aspects of Blue Mind relate to how water influences our health, wellbeing and wisdom (and therefore the coaching and consultancy approaches I use), the over-arching social and environmental aims of the Blue Mind Collective is also close to my heart as a Blue Health Practitioner.

 These align to our core ethos of “taking responsibility to tread more lightly”, so if you are interested in reading further or getting involved in the work we have included a link below to Dr Wallace J Nichols website whether your interest is in Blue Mind itself or his unique approach to collaborative leadership it is well worth a look.